dspeterson/dory/doc/build_install.md

 shell that you execute Dory from.
-If you built your RPM package using the `rpm_noconfig` option described above, or you built Dory directly using SCons, you will need to install Dory's init script, sysconfig file, and configuration file (which mostly contains settings related to batching and compression) separately.
+If you built your RPM package using the `rpm_noconfig` option described above, or you built Dory directly using SCons, you will need to install Dory's init script, sysconfig file, and configuration file separately.
 Assuming you are in the root of the Git repository (where Dory's [SConstruct](../SConstruct) file is found), you can do this as follows:

 ```
 cp config/dory.init /etc/init.d/dory